 The verdict

 Some travellers like The Pier, other flyers prefer The Deck.
 But The Wing, Business Class is a stalwart of Cathay Pacific’s Hong Kong lounge lineup.
-It has many of the same features you’ll find in those other lounges, but in a location that may be more convenient, depending on where your flight is departing from.
+It has many of the same features you’ll find in those other lounges but in a location that may be more convenient, depending on where your flight is departing from.

 But when it comes to The Wing, it’s all location, location, location.
-Being the closes Business Class lounge to check-in has a convenience factor for many.
+Being the closest Business Class lounge to check-in has a convenience factor for many.
 Especially those taking a quick hop, which often means departing from one of the gates nearby.
 For the more clued-in, making a trek to one of Cathay Pacific’s other Business Class lounges could be just the ticket.

-Even so, it’s great that Cathay Pacific offers travellers choice.
+Even so, it’s great that Cathay Pacific offers travellers a choice.
 Having multiple, highly regarded lounges to select from is a ‘problem’ that I wish would be the case in many more airports.
 It’s certainly one of my favourite aspects of flying through Hong Kong.

 Also reviewed: Cathay Pacific’s The Deck lounge, Hong Kong